w) Provisions and contingent liabilities

 d) Cash flow hedge reserve

 The Company uses hedging instruments as part of its management of foreign currency risk associated with its highly probable forecast sale and inventory purchases and interest rate risk associated with variable interest rate borrowings.
 For hedging foreign currency risk, the Company uses foreign currency forward contracts, foreign currency option contracts and interest rate swaps.
-They are designated as cash flow hedges to the extent these hedges are effective, the change in fair value of the hedging instrument is recognised in the cash flow hedging reserve.
+They are designated as cash flow hedges.
+To the extent that these hedges are effective, the change in fair value of the hedging instrument is recognised in the cash flow hedging reserve.
 Amounts recognised in the cash flow hedging reserve is reclassified to profit or loss when the hedged item affects profit or loss (for example, sales and interest payments).
 When the forecast transaction results in the recognition of a non-financial asset (for example, inventory), the amount recognised in the cash flow hedging reserve is adjusted against the carrying amount of the non-financial asset.

-i) Information about individual provisions and significant estimates
+i) Information about individual provisions and significant estimates:

 a) Compensated absences